 While having to wear dentures may be beyond our control due to aging or what life throws our way, keeping our mouths healthy to support our smiles is totally up to us.

-More information on dentures and a healthy smile follow on the next page.
+More information on dentures and a healthy smile follow below.